FraserLee/dungeon-note/readme.md

 # DungeonNote

-Take notes in an extended superset of markdown, with the ability to edit the layout and design of the page in real time.
+Take notes in an extended superset of markdown, with the ability to draw diagrams and edit the layout and design of the page in real time.

 Everything is stored in plain text, locally.
 No syncing, no cloud, use your own preferred text editor.

 Optimized for zero friction, and a note taking experience as expressive as paper.

 ## Installation

 I'm planning on publishing this to some sort of package manager.
 For now, you'll need to build it yourself.
 Sorry.
 Just message me or create an issue if you can't get it working.

 ### Requirements
 1. You probably already have `python3` and `git` installed.
 If not, then do that.
 2. If you don't already have it, install [`rust`](https://www.rust-lang.org/tools/install)
 3. Install [`elm`](https://elm-lang.org/)
-    - Honestly I could probably just distribute the compiled JS file as a finished artifact, since it's not at all platform specific.
-Note to
-      self: look into that.

 ---